A Unique Global Learning Forum

 What Our Participants Say

-“The forum has helped us to build our consortium mitigation organization by revealing industry best practices and showing us where the greatest leverage lies for improvement.”
+“The forum has helped us to greatly improve our asset inspection and risk mitigation capabilities by revealing industry best practices.”

 This is a special offer to all utilities around the world who can benefit from and enrich the dialog around aerial inspection, imagery, AI and asset risk management.
 Take advantage of this unique opportunity to test drive the insights of a Global Learning Consortia and to benefit from the combined experience of 55+ international utility peers.